-Pride Month is well and truly underway and we are here to make sure you get the most out of it.
-The presence of LGBTQ+ stories, histories and narratives can be transformational, which is why we’ve put together a small go-to guide of 10 recommended reads by GAY TIMES for Pride Month.
+Whether it’s Pride Month or just any other day, we are here to make sure you get the most reading out of it.
+The presence of LGBTQ+ stories, histories and narratives can be transformational, which is why we’ve put together a small go-to guide of 10 recommended reads by GAY TIMES.

 Wranglestone by Darren Charlton